futuremdsvscovid/covid-student-response-site/content/english/campaigns/mental-health-initiative.md

 Anderson](mailto:jacob_p_anderson@hms.harvard.edu) &
 [Jordan Petersen](mailto:jordan_petersen@hms.harvard.edu).

-{{% center %}}
-<iframe src="https://calendar.google.com/calendar/embed?src=hrkavr1nne7mr1b2ga4e3u82dc%40group.calendar.google.com&ctz=America%2FToronto" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>
-{{% /center %}}

 #### HMS Book Club

 A **BOOK CLUB** is also in the works, so please fill out the form linked if you are interested.
-We\'re potentially reading Albert Camus\' The Plague which has eerie echoes of what\'s going on today but if people are COVID19 overloaded we\'ll pick out a different book or read other things together!
-We\'ll be going very SLOWLY so don\'t let that stop you from signing up.
+We're potentially reading Albert Camus' The Plague which has eerie echoes of what's going on today but if people are COVID19 overloaded we'll pick out a different book or read other things together!
+We'll be going very SLOWLY so don't let that stop you from signing up.

 Contact: [Katie